AsahiLinux/docs/Tethered-Boot-Setup-(For-Developers).md

 * A machine of any architecture running a GNU/Linux distribution
   * Both GCC and Clang/LLVM AArch64 cross-toolchains are supported.

 If you are interested in low-level access to the SoC via its debug UART, you will also require a real, physical serial port solution.
-See [[Low level serial debug]] for more information on this.
-This is not necessary for general kernel development or reverse engineering, but is nice for easy debugging of low-level hardware issues.
+See [[low-level serial debug]] for more information on this.
+This is not necessary for general kernel development or reverse-engineering but is nice for easy debugging of low-level hardware issues.

 ## Installing m1n1 on your Apple Silicon Mac
-m1n1 is our Apple Silicon playground/hypervisor/bootloader, and is required to boot a Linux kernel or U-Boot.
+m1n1 is our Apple Silicon playground/hypervisor/bootloader and is required to boot a Linux kernel or U-Boot.
 There are three steps to installing it.
-You must first prepare the disk, run the Asahi Linux installer script from a Terminal inside macOS, then finalise the installation of m1n1 from inside 1TR.
+You must first prepare the disk, run the Asahi Linux installer script from a Terminal inside macOS, then finalize the installation of m1n1 from inside 1TR.

 ### Step 1: Preparing your disk
 Preparing the disk is rather trivial.
 You need only shrink the macOS APFS container to allocate some free space. m1n1 requires only about 3GB of space on the disk.
 Take into account any space you also wish to dedicate to a root filesystem on the internal SSD.

 macOS is space-inefficient, especially during OS upgrades, so we recommended that you do not shrink the macOS container to less than 70GB.
-By default, the main macOS container resides on `disk0s2`, however it is always a good idea to verify you are altering the right partition by running
+By default, the main macOS container resides on `disk0s2`, however, it is always a good idea to verify you are altering the right partition by running

 ```shell
 diskutil list